Tuesday, September 13, 2011

 Italian.
 Well, sort of.

-New York City, 1912-2011
+New York City,

-De Santos is the name of the restaurant now situated at 139 West 10th Street.
-Featuring bare brick walls, the place has a cozy, rustic feeling; the small garden patio at the back is still being used as a dining area.
-While I was looking around, I asked the manager what type of food they served.
-“Italian,” he replied, adding after a moment’s thought, “Well, not really Italian, it’s sort of Italian…it’s based on Italian,” struggling to describe the cuisine.
-His answer was close to what the proprietor of Renganeschi might have said a hundred years ago.
-Savvy restaurateurs are still adjusting ethnic cuisines in new ways to attract more customers—the restaurant that preceded De Santos at this location was the Caffè Torino, an “Itasia” that added Asian dishes like spring rolls and beef tataki to its basic Italian menu.
+The restaurant is now called De Santos.
+Featuring bare brick walls, the cozy interior has a rustic feeling.
+The small garden patio at the back is still being used as a dining area.
+While looking around, I asked the manager what type of food they served.
+“Italian,” he replied, adding after a moment’s thought, “Well, not really Italian, it’s sort of Italian…it’s based on Italian,” struggling to find the words to describe the cuisine.
+His answer was close to what the owner of Renganeschi's might have said a hundred years ago.
+Savvy restaurateurs are still adjusting ethnic cuisines in new ways to attract more customers—the restaurant that preceded De Santos was the Caffè Torino, an “Itasia” that added Asian dishes like spring rolls and beef tataki to its basic Italian menu.

 Notes